osklil/hls-fetch/README.md

 Introduction
 ------------

-hls-fetch is a small program that downloads and decrypts HTTP Live Streaming (HLS) videos, commonly used for streaming to Apple iOS devices.
+hls-fetch is a small program that downloads and decrypts HTTP Live Streaming (HLS) videos.
+HLS is commonly used for streaming video on Apple iOS devices.

+hls-fetch can download videos from web pages with embedded <video> tags, from SVT Play (svtplay.se), or from M3U playlist directly.
+It will decrypt streams if necessary and assemble individual segments, to produce a single MPEG transport stream (.ts) file playable in most media players.

 It is written in Perl.